-Committees, Commissions and Working Groups will normally meet electronically or in association with another event and will not incur travel expenses unless agreed by the Board as part of the annual budget.
+Committees, Commissions, Sub-Committes and Working Groups will normally meet electronically or in association with another event and will not incur travel expenses unless agreed by the Management with input from the Board as part of the annual budget.

 The Board will approve the numbers involved in each Committee, Commissions and Working Group.